 - 711. The form that the funeral service will take may have been predetermined by the departed comrade and/or the family.
-In addition, the member of the clergy who will conduct the service has the responsibility to see that the deceased's and family's wishes are respected. - The Legion is present to support the family and to honour the departed comrade.
-To this end, it is imperative that the clergy understand the symbolism of the Legion Tribute and the Legion members participating must be aware of the requirements of the clergy.
+In addition, the Faith representative who who will conduct the service has the responsibility to see that the deceased's and family's wishes are respected. - 712.
+The Legion is present to support the family and to honour the departed comrade.
+To this end, it is imperative that the Faith representative understand the symbolism of the Legion Tribute and the Legion members participating must be aware of the requirements of the Faith representative.
 The only way that both parties can be informed of each other's needs is through communication.
-To ensure effective communication the Legion should take the initiative and contact the clergy to discuss the arrangements for the funeral. - 713.
+To ensure effective communication the Legion should take the initiative and contact the Faith representative to discuss the arrangements for the funeral. - 713.
 The Legion Order of Service.
 The Legion Order of Service or Legion Tribute as it is often called is a funeral service that has been developed to permit members to say goodbye to their fallen comrade.
 The Poppy is an integral part of the service, and its use must be planned so as not to detract from the dignity of the occasion.
-Consideration must be given to the wishes of the family, the officiating clergy, local customs and location.
+Consideration must be given to the wishes of the family, the officiating Faith representative, local customs and location.
 The service is conducted in the following manner. - a.
-The Clergy or Comrade In Charge should announce the hymn and request the gathering to stand: - b.
-A suitable selection is "Abide with Me" (first and last verse); - c.
-The Clergy or Comrade In Charge:
+The Faith representative or Comrade In Charge request the gathering to stand: - b.
+The Faith representative or Comrade In Charge: